-meticulous accreditation process involves the evaluation of the outcomes and results on areas covering governance and leadership, quality assurance, resource management, teachingstudent services, learning, external relations, research and creative works.
+The meticulous accreditation process involves the evaluation of the outcomes and results on areas covering governance and leadership, quality assurance, resource management, teachinglearning, student services, external relations, research and creative works.

-Tagle said CCDC is also working on the application status for the Social Work, programs.
-Midwifery exams, aiding her in passing the difficult test.
+Tagle said CCDC is also working on the application status for the Social Work, Nursing, and Midwifery programs.